 To help your student prepare for their transition to UW-Madison, we encourage you to have a conversation with them about the resources that are available to support their health and wellbeing.
-Consider asking your student their thoughts about the online trainings they take about alcohol use and sexual assault.
+As your student comes to campus, they will also be learning to navigate resources and manage their own health and wellbeing for the first time.
+Being informed about some of the options that are available can help you support and empower them as they explore and access services, programs, and resources.